 The state of Florida recognizes two types of manslaughter:

 - Voluntary manslaughter – an intentional act that results in another’s death.

 - Involuntary manslaughter – culpably negligent behavior that results in someone’s death.

 When physicians are charged with manslaughter, the penalties they face depend upon the situation surrounding the case and the judge’s discretion.
-Manslaughter is a second-degree felony in Florida, and if convicted, the physician will face a minimum prison sentence of over nine years in prison.
+While the help of an experienced criminal lawyer can help lessen the sentence, manslaughter is a second-degree felony in Florida, and if convicted, the physician will face a minimum prison sentence of over nine years in prison.

 The judge may impose additional penalties including: